hvervetid/housepriceindex/README.md

 We strongly recommend that the two datasets are in the same format: either both are SF dataframes or both are in projected meters using the same CRS.

+## Output
+The algorithm will return a data table with one row for each year-target combination.
+It has the following variables:
+* target_id:
+* year:
+* price: The calculated price index, in the same unit as in the input transaction dataset.
+* price_se: Standard errors around the given price index.
+* lprice: Log price index.
+* lprice_se: Log standard errors around the log price index.
+* target_X: The X coordinate (east-west) of the target in metered CRS.
+* target_Y: The Y coordinate (north-south) of the target in metered CRS.
+* outer_radius_used: The chosen radius (in km) for this target's outer ring.
+* inner_radius_used: The chosen radius (in km) for this target's inner ring.
+* outer_obs_used: The number of transactions within the outer ring used to in regression for this particular year.
+* inner_obs_used: The number of transaction within the inner ring used to calculate fixed effect for this particular year.

 ## Example

 A very typical usercase: you have a list of property transactions and a list of spatial units (say, UK wards).